Fault Tolerance

 Overview of Capabilities

 The AppWrapper controller is designed to enhance and extend the fault tolerance capabilities provided by the controllers of its wrapped resources.
+If Autopilot is deployed on the cluster, the AppWrapper controller can automate both the injection of Node anti-affinites to avoid scheduling workloads on unhealthy Nodes and the migration of running workloads away from unhealthy Nodes.
 Throughout the execution of a workload, the AppWrapper controller monitors both the status of the contained top-level resources and the status of all Pods created by the workload.
 If a workload is determined to be unhealthy, the AppWrapper controller firsts waits for a bounded time period to allow the underlying controllers to correct the problem.
 If they fail to do so, then the AppWrapper controller will reset the workload by removing all created resources, and then, if the maximum number of retires has not been exceeded, recreating the workload.
 This reset process is carefully engineered to ensure that it will always make progress and eventually succeed in completely removing all Pods and other resources created by a failed workload.

 Progress Guarantees